top of page

 THE AQUATIC INVASIVE SPECIES SYMPOSIUM IS GOING VIRTUAL

 The June onsite symposium was cancelled to now become an online presentation that you can watch anytime.
-Stay tuned for the when the virtual smyposium goes live.
+Stay tuned for the when the virtual symposium goes live.

 See full presenter details on the original onsite flyer here.